“Boys aren’t supposed to cry.”

 During the Toy Industry Association’s 2018 TOTY Awards (like the “Oscars” of toys), Wonder Crew Superhero Will won Doll of the Year!
 It was the first time a doll for boys had ever won such an award!
 Superhero Will was selected as the winner based on votes from toy retailers, media, Toy Association members and consumers.
 Laurel was very excited to receive such recognition: “It’s been incredibly humbling to stand side-by-side other nominees, but to win is beyond our wildest dreams,” said Wider.

 Laurel lives Northampton, MA with her family, and continues to help develop Wonder Crew buddies and Adventure Pack accessories, while still running her own private practice.
 She enjoys helping enrich the lives of children and families, and engages Wonder Crew fans and parents regularly through social media.
-Hopefully now more little boys will grow up knowing that it’s okay to have feelings, and to let them out, even of that means crying.
+Hopefully now more little boys will grow up knowing that it’s okay to have a range of feelings and be their full selves.